-E.1.
-PHASE I: INITIAL ASSEMENT (STEPS 1&2)
+E.1.1.
+PHASE I: INITIAL ASSESSMENT (STAGES 1&2)

-A working group designated by the organisation will be in charge of performing the implementa- Step 1. tion steps of the ETHNA System (hereinafter the working group).
+A working group designated by the organisation will be in charge of performing the implementa- Stage 1. tion stages of the ETHNA System (hereinafter the working group).

 The size and composition of the working group depends on the size and complexity of each organisation.